httpwg/http-extensions/draft-ietf-httpbis-resumable-upload.md

 A client can start a resumable upload from any request that can carry content by including the `Upload-Complete` header field ({{upload-complete}}).
 As a consequence, all request methods that allow content are possible, such as `POST`, `PUT`, and `PATCH`.

-The `Upload-Complete` header field is set to true if the request content includes the entire representation data that the client intents to upload.
+The `Upload-Complete` header field is set to true if the request content includes the entire representation data that the client intends to upload.
 This is also a requirement for transparently upgrading to resumable uploads from traditional uploads ({{upgrading-uploads}}).

 If the client knows the representation data's length, it SHOULD include the `Upload-Length` header field ({{upload-length}}) in the request to help the server allocate necessary resources for the upload and provide early feedback if the representation violates a limit ({{upload-limit}}).